Developing Cyber Security Behavior

 – The positive impact of Cyber Security for each employee in terms of enabling them to perform their jobs securely

-- And hence, the indirect influence and positive influence of Cyber Security in their career growth
+– Finally, the indirect and positive influence of Cyber Security in their career growth

 Organizations must take the effort to showcase the reward of positive Cyber Security behavior.
 The rewards are – growth for the organization and indirectly, growth for the employee.